cerebral/overmind/packages/overmind-website/guides/intermediate/03_typescript.md

 ## Actions

 The action type takes either no arguments or a single argument.
 If you give no arguments to the action it will be typed as not expecting an argument at all.
-When you do type with an argument that is the type of the **value** on the context.
-This value is populated when you call the action on the Overmind instance.
+When you do type with an argument that is the type of the **value** passed as the second argument to the function .

 ```marksy
 h(Example, { name: "guide/typescript/action" })